 Dr. Aikins preparation for mediation includes his background as an educator, a college dean, a real estate broker with over 300 listing and sales of homes that involved win-win mediations, twenty-five plus years of law practice and trials in the areas of employment law, real estate, personal injury, police misconduct.
 He tried 25 employment cases, 12 criminal cases 4 police misconduct cases and several personal injury cases during over 25 years of practice.
 His education includes a B.A. and MA in Political Science from California State University, Los Angeles, an Earned Ph.D. in Political Science from the University of Southern California and a J.D.
 Degree from Western States University College of Law, Fullerton, California.
-He is the Founder of the Academic Booster Movement in California, having served as Charter President of the first Academic Booster Club at Edison High School in Huntington Beach in 1983.
+He is the Founder of the Academic Booster Movement in California, having served as Charter President of the first Academic Booster Club at Edison High School in Huntington Beach.
 He is a lifetime NAACP member and has served as President of many community organizations.
 In addition he is a Provider of MCLE Programs, Provider Number 18810.
 He has completed over 1500 hours of MCLE in legal and mediation matters.

 His preparation to become a mediator includes completion of Pepperdine University’ s Straus Mediation Course, “Mediating the Litigated Case,” “Basic Mediation Course of 30 Hours” from Los Angeles Bar Association, and an “18 Hour of Practicum” course from the Los Angeles Bar Association and many other ADR/mediation sessions at conventions.
 He has counseled hundreds of college students, mediated real estate matters and voluntarily mediated employment cases.